ABC 7 Chicago presents: Do You Hear Me? A Discussion about Race, a virtual town hall with ABC 7's Evelyn Holmes

-CHICAGO (WLS) -- ABC 7 Chicago, Chicago's No. 1 station for news, presented the 10th installment in a series of virtual town halls, DO YOU HEAR ME?
-A DISCUSSION ABOUT RACE, Thursday, Aug.
-13 at 2 p.m. on abc7chicago.com.
+CHICAGO (WLS) -- ABC 7 Chicago, Chicago's Number One station for news, presents the eleventh installment in a series of virtual town halls, DO YOU HEAR ME?
+A DISCUSSION ABOUT RACE, Thursday, August 13 at 2 PM on abc7chicago.com.
 The hour-long town hall will be moderated by ABC 7 Reporter Evelyn Holmes.

 This week's town hall will explore the events earlier in the week that sparked chaos in Chicago.
 Widespread looting of retailers and businesses large and small was rampant and apparently coordinated via social media.
 Our town hall panel will reflect different opinions from within the community to share their viewpoints on what happened and why.